Christian Phelps

-Christian Phelps (born October 13, 1993) is an American educator, journalist, and Democratic politician from Eau Claire, Wisconsin.
-He is a member of the Wisconsin State Assembly, representing Wisconsin's 93rd Assembly district since 2025.
+Christian Phelps (born October 13, 1993) is an American educator, journalist, activist, and Democratic politician from Eau Claire, Wisconsin.
+He has served as a member of the Wisconsin State Assembly, representing Wisconsin's 93rd Assembly district since 2025.

 Early life and career

 Christian Phelps was born and raised in Eau Claire, Wisconsin, graduating from Memorial High School in 2012.
 He competed in cross country running and tennis, twice earning First Team All-State honors in tennis.
 He became active in politics while in high school, participating in demonstrations against 2011 Wisconsin Act 10—the signature law pushed by then-governor Scott Walker.

 After graduating from high school, he attended Vassar College and earned his bachelor's degree in urban studies in 2016.
 He competed in tennis for three years and was awarded numerous honors.
 After college he returned to Wisconsin, working for two years in Madison, Wisconsin, as a special education paraprofessional in the Madison public schools.
 During that time, he was a member of the Madison teachers' union, Madison Teachers Incorporated.
 He then continued his education through Cardiff University, completing his master's degree in international journalism in 2020.

 After completing his master's degree, Phelps returned to Eau Claire, and began working as a digital organizing and communications director for the Wisconsin Public Education Network, a non-profit which promotes policies supporting public school education in Wisconsin.
 During these years, Phelps has also worked as a freelance journalist, contributing content to platforms such as the Leader-Telegram, UpNorthNews, the Wisconsin Examiner, Nation.Cymru, and WORT.